 We want to make sure that everyone in Scotland, no matter their financial situation, has access to good quality housing.
 So we support social landlords to provide affordable accommodation, allocated according to need.

 - increasing the amount of council housing and protecting social housing for the future by ending the right to buy

 - making sure that councils' and RSLs' housing stock meets the Scottish Housing Quality Standard

 - supporting good practice in housing management by providing advice and guidance for social landlords

 - ensuring that social landlords are monitored through the Scottish Housing Regulator

 - promoting tenant participation by providing advice and guidance for tenants' organisations and social landlords

 - reducing the negative impacts of the UK Government's housing benefit reform

 The Right to Buy was abolished for all social housing tenants in Scotland by the Housing (Scotland) Act 2014.
 This will preserve housing stock for the future and means that social landlords will receive a steady rental income.

-The Act made changes to allocation rules for social landlords, to increase flexibility and allow them to make the best use of social housing.
+The Act changed allocation rules for social landlords to increase flexibility and allow them to make the best use of social housing.
 It also allows landlords to issue Short Scottish Secure Tenancies (Short SSTs) to address antisocial behaviour, and help homeowners in genunine housing need.